 The community-based monitoring aims to record events systematically to allow for presentation and discussion with the communities, village, project partners and district government.
 Importantly, the monthly community-based monitoring also tracks how these issues were dealt with by local authorities so that UCRT, Carbon Tanzania and local authorities can follow up in village and district meetings on how potential issues can be resolved.
 District and other authorities can be engaged to deal with land incursion and conflict, available when needed to support VGS in their routine natural resource protection activities.
 This relationship is managed by the communities.
 As biodiversity has increased due to project success the area has become increasingly attractive to poachers.
-During this project cycle significant effort was taken to combat this, including increased VGS training, and though positive impact in antipoaching was achieved it was both limited in scope and noted as significant burden on the communities and project finances.
+During this project cycle significant effort was taken to combat this, including increased VGS training, and though positive impact in antipoaching was achieved it was both noted as burden on the communities effort and livelihood.